 Americorps/VISTA to Build Capacity for STEAM Education in New Mexico

-Agnes Chavez has been chosen as a VISTA through the The Social Media Workgroup and the Americorps VISTA program whose mission is to ‘Help Build Capacity for STEAM Education in New Mexico’.
-Agnes is one of five VISTAs selected for this project and serving as STEAM Innovator and Networker for Northern New Mexico.
-Her role is to strengthen an existing network of partners and secure new, fortifying partnerships and sustainable funding sources to support the employment of more students, that will help educate them along with emerging professionals, parents and other community members throughout the state in STEAM fields.
+Agnes Chavez served as a VISTA from 2015-2018 through the The Social Media Workgroup and the Americorps VISTA program whose mission is to ‘Help Build Capacity for STEAM Education in New Mexico’.
+Agnes was one of five VISTAs selected for this project and served as STEAM Innovator and Networker for Northern New Mexico.
+Her role was to strengthen an existing network of partners and secure new, fortifying partnerships and sustainable funding sources to support the employment of more students, that will help educate them along with emerging professionals, parents and other community members throughout the state in STEAM fields.

 Our aim through VISTA is to build capacity for the SMW program to support the employment of more undergraduate and graduate students, to help educate them and emerging professionals, parents and other community members throughout the state in STEAM fields.